A number of useful commands can be found in the Edit → Tools submenu.

 All selected notes in the staff are now displayed in voice 1.

 This command fills the selection with slashes, one per beat:

 - From the menu, select Edit→Tools→Fill With Slashes.

 If a measure is empty the slashes are added to voice 1, full-sized and centered on the middle line of the staff:

 Notes: (1) If there are already notes in a measure in the selection, the command will put the slashes into the first available empty voice.
 (2) Voice 2 slashes are full-sized and centered on the middle line of the staff; voices 3 slashes appear small and above the staff; voice 4 slashes are small and below the staff.
 (3) If a measure contains notes in all 4 voices, voice 1 will be overwritten.
 (4) All slashes are set to not transpose or playback.

 Toggle rhythmic slash notation

-In percussion staves, the notes in voices 3 and 4 are not converted to small slashes but to small notes above or below the staff.
+In percussion staves, notes in voices 3 and 4 are not converted to small slashes but to small notes above or below the staff.

 Resequence rehearsal marks